CoinFabrik/wasm-multi-party-ecdsa/README.md

 And that's it!
 You have now signed your first message with a multi party threshold scheme.

+## Contributing

+If you'd like to contribute to the library, please open an issue or submit a pull request.
+We welcome any contributions, including bug fixes, feature requests, and documentation improvements.

 ## Acknowledgments

 This project is based on the following projects: